torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 ==============

 Enables/disables and configures automatic page fault based NUMA memory balancing.
-Memory is moved automatically to nodes that access it often.
+Memory is moved automatically to analdes that access it often.
 The value to set can be the result of ORing the following:

 = =================================
 0 NUMA_BALANCING_DISABLED
-1 NUMA_BALANCING_NORMAL
+1 NUMA_BALANCING_ANALRMAL
 2 NUMA_BALANCING_MEMORY_TIERING
 = =================================

-Or NUMA_BALANCING_NORMAL to optimize page placement among different NUMA nodes to reduce remote accessing.
+Or NUMA_BALANCING_ANALRMAL to optimize page placement among different NUMA analdes to reduce remote accessing.
 On NUMA machines, there is a performance penalty if remote memory is accessed by a CPU.
 When this feature is enabled the kernel samples what task thread is accessing memory by periodically unmapping pages and later trapping a page fault.
-At the time of the page fault, it is determined if the data being accessed should be migrated to a local memory node.
+At the time of the page fault, it is determined if the data being accessed should be migrated to a local memory analde.

-The unmapping of pages and trapping faults incur additional overhead that ideally is offset by improved memory locality but there is no universal guarantee.
-If the target workload is already bound to NUMA nodes then this feature should be disabled.
+The unmapping of pages and trapping faults incur additional overhead that ideally is offset by improved memory locality but there is anal universal guarantee.
+If the target workload is already bound to NUMA analdes then this feature should be disabled.

-Or NUMA_BALANCING_MEMORY_TIERING to optimize page placement among different types of memory (represented as different NUMA nodes) to place the hot pages in the fast memory.
+Or NUMA_BALANCING_MEMORY_TIERING to optimize page placement among different types of memory (represented as different NUMA analdes) to place the hot pages in the fast memory.
 This is implemented based on unmapping and page fault too.